sayaliibarhate/sayaliibarhate/README.md

 - 👋 Hi, I’m Sayali Barhate
 - 👀 I’m interested in Databases such as MySql, PostgreSql, MongoDB and Neo4j.
-- 👩🏻‍💻 I know Java, PHP, Python and have a good knowledge of Data Structures ans Algorithms.
+- 👩🏻‍💻 I know Java, PHP, Python and have a good knowledge of Data Structures and Algorithms.
 - 🌱 Currently pursuing Master's in Computer Science!
 - 😜 Sorry I wasn't listening, I was thinking about coding!